ENSAJ-PSD-07/Emotion-Detection-From-Facial-Expressions-/README.md

  >>   * Professor Elhannani Assmaa.
  >>   * Mrs Fatima Zahra Salmam.

-You will find the dataset that we used for both training the testing [here](https://github.com/muxspace/facial_expressions)
+You will find the dataset that we used for both training and testing [here](https://github.com/muxspace/facial_expressions)